gabemarshall/Brosec/README.md

 #### Payload Variables

-Brosec stores and retrieves values of the following variables when used in payloads.
+Brosec allows you to store and retrieve values (in a local json db) for several variables in order to make command/payload generation easier.
 While some payloads will already include these variables, you can also include them in any payload that prompts for user input.

-For example, the following shows how a Powershell download cradle can be generated using multiple stored variables.
+For example, the following shows how a Powershell download cradle can be generated using the LHOST and LPORT variables (the values of which had already been set).

 [![asciicast](https://asciinema.org/a/c2793p8lzzvla8pqji29snyvc.png)](https://asciinema.org/a/c2793p8lzzvla8pqji29snyvc)